Andover Guildhall: History

 The first guildhall in Andover was built in around 1513 and remodelled in 1574.
+A new guildhall was erected in 1724, brick-built with a tiled roof, topped by a wooden cupola containing a clock and the market bell.

 By the early 19th century it had become dilapidated and civic leaders decided to erect a more substantial structure on the same site.
-The new building was designed in the neoclassical style, built in ashlar stone and was completed in 1825.
+The new building was designed in the neoclassical style by John Harris Langdon, built in ashlar stone and was completed in 1825.
 The design involved a symmetrical main frontage with five bays facing south down the High Street; the central section of three bays, which slightly projected forward and was rusticated, featured three round headed openings on the ground floor and three sash windows on the first floor flanked by Doric order columns supporting an entablature, a frieze and a large pediment.
 The frieze featured circular decorations above the columns and also recorded the date of completion.
-At roof level, there was originally a central clock tower but the clock was later moved to the centre of the pediment.
+At roof level, there was originally a central clock tower (containing a clock by George Yonge of the Strand); but this was removed due to structural problems in 1904 (the clock was reinstalled in the centre of the pediment).

 In November 1830, during the Swing Riots, a group of 300 protesting agricultural labourers set off from the Angel Inn in Andover for Taskers Foundry at Upper Clatford where they destroyed much of the machinery: the foundry must have recovered because the floor in the guildhall was strengthened with iron columns from the foundry in 1834.
 The town hall was again at the centre of a riot in 1914, when magistrates imprisoned a teenager, Phyllis Beckenham, and her mother for non-payment of fines after, against the wishes of the court, she had accosted a shopkeeper, the supposed father of her child: a group of some 2,000 protestors, who supported the teenager, ransacked many of the shops in the High Street.